 Extract of the 4 page pack

+27/6/19 National consultation on introducing these into SSOWPS will take place on the 12/7/19.

 Electronic Safe Work Packs

 From the work conducted last year with some sections within Anglia, the concept of completing the safe work pack on an ipad has proved to be successful and enabled the person in charge to easily communicate with the planner any desired changes to a safe work pack, no matter what time they are on shift.